banisterious/obsidian-oneirometrics/docs/developer/implementation/post-refactoring-roadmap.md

 1. **Documentation Cleanup**
    - TODO: Archive all refactoring-related documentation to the docs/archive/legacy directory
-   - Move temporary guides like typescript-issues.md and typescript-issues-next-steps.md to the archive
+   - ✅ Moved temporary refactoring guides to `docs/archive/refactoring-2025/`
    - Archive component migration guides and examples once all components are migrated
    - Keep only the documentation needed for ongoing development and maintenance
    - Follow the detailed steps in [Post-Refactoring Cleanup Checklist](./post-refactoring-cleanup-checklist.md)